stevejb71/wonderland-rust-katas/tiny_maze/README.md

 This is a tiny maze solver.

-A maze is represented by a matrix
+A maze is represented by a matrix (in Rust, a Vector of enums)

 ```
 [[S 0 1]